bioinformaticsdotca/CSHL_2019/Module17/Module17_lab.md

 2)	Create a network using the  ‘prostate_cancer_genemania_network.txt’ file.

-   ●	In the menu bar select ‘File > Import > Network >File….
+   ●	In the menu bar select ‘File > Import > Network from File….
 A file open dialog pops up.

    ●	Browse and locate the prostate_cancer_genemania_network.txt’ file.
 Click the ‘Open’ button.
 An “Import Network From Table” dialog pops up.